neondatabase/website/content/docs/guides/branch-restore.md

 #### Changes apply to all databases

 A reminder that in Neon's [object hierarchy](/docs/manage/overview), a branch can include any number of databases.
 Keep this in mind when restoring branches.
-For example, let's say you want to fix some corrupted content in a given database.
-If you restore your branch to an earlier point in time before the corruption occurred, the operation applies to _all_ databases on the branch, not just the one you are troubleshooting.
+For example, let's say you want to restore lost data in a given database.
+If you restore your branch to an earlier point in time before the data loss occurred, the operation applies to _all_ databases on the branch, not just the one you are troubleshooting.

 In general, Neon recommends that you avoid overstuffing a project with too many databases.
 If you have multiple, distinct applications, each one deserves its own Neon project.
 A good rule of thumb: one Neon project per source code repository.